FormIt3D/autodesk-formit-360-windows-help-old/FormIt Introduction/FormIt Introduction.md

 # Introduction to FormIt 360

-In this introduction section you will learn the general format of FormIt 360 and basic tools for modeling.
+In this section you will learn the general format of FormIt 360 and basic tools for modeling.
 Let's start our journey with FormIt by setting some context - how do I begin a project and navigate through the program?